Asymmetric Breast Surgery – Plastic Surgery to Correct for Uneven Breasts or Uneven, Mismatched Nipples

 Choose an expert in Breast Asymmetry Surgery

 Dr Craig Rubinstein is our expert on asymmetric breast surgery.
-He wrote a whole chapter on Breast Asymmetries in the text book Surgery of the Breast that Plastic Surgeons use.
+He wrote an entire chapter on Breast Asymmetries in the text book Surgery of the Breast that Plastic Surgeons use.

 Breast Asymmetry cases are reviewed frequently – annually after 1 year.

-Surgery Case Studies: Before and After Images of Breast Asymmetry
+Surgery Case Studies – Before and After Images of Plastic Surgery to Correct Breast Asymmetry

 Asymmetric Breast Reduction (early recovery phase – 8 weeks) – Images